imt-mobisyst/pkg-tbot/README.md

 # Get started

-the node `kobuki_ros_node` from `kobuki_node` match the minimal control node and require to specify how to 'phisically' communicate with the robot (i.e usb entrance point remaped as kobuki in udev rules).
+The node `kobuki_ros_node` from `kobuki_node` match the minimal control node and require to specify how to 'phisically' communicate with the robot (i.e usb entrance point remaped as kobuki in udev rules).

 ```sh
 # In a first terminal